-Seven years ago, or so, I formed a group called Relapse Traps.
+Seven years ago, or so, I formed a group called Relapse Traps (now it's part of a larger group called Relapse Prevention).
 I desperately wanted to understand WHY people went back to smoking after long periods of abstinence.
 Because with a year quit under my belt I didn’t want to be one of those people.
 And I thought if I could understand what causes relapse, I could prevent it for myself.
 So I encouraged members to share their relapse stories in the hopes that it would prevent others from going down that same path.

 I’ve never been satisfied with the outcome.
 There doesn’t seem to be one definitive answer as to why people relapse.
 There are all sorts of reasons why people give it up.